 2.1: Determining Intended Population to Serve and Approaches to Cover

 One of the main design parameters of a SA-CT is the specific choice whom to select as beneficiaries into the program (who is intended to be the recipient).
-Such choice should be determined by the broad goals of the program, its constraints (and costs) and capacities available to execute the intended selection.
+Such choice should be determined by the broad goals of the program that should reflect the needs of the population, its constraints (and costs) and capacities available to execute the intended selection.

-This Guidance note draws attention to close connection between SA-CT goals and design choices.
+This Guidance note draws attention to ensuring design choices are taken in line with SA-CT goals.
 It is not advocating for one particular approach, or aiming to provide a hierarchy of targeting methods, types of conditionalities or levels of payments; instead, the assessment is based on assessing on the quality of design decisions, how well they are informed by evidence, and how much consideration and awareness there is for alternative options.

 A particular way to formalize eligibility determination is to choose targeting method.
 Typically, targeting means a specific choice in terms of the objective to cover those in poverty or experiencing high vulnerability to poverty.
 One of the main reasons to target is to focus limited resources on the neediest, for example, to reduce poverty at low cost.
 Many targeted programs got their start in moments of crisis—following the debt crisis of the 1980s; the East Asia financial crisis of 1998; the global food, fuel, and financial crisis in 2008–09; or national rather than global economic crises, droughts, floods, or other disasters.
 In crisis, needs are higher than normal and fast action is imperative to prevent or minimize big upticks in poverty or losses in human capital.
 However, as the experience of COVID-19 demonstrated, in crisis, there may be an urgency to reach those most at risk, but there is no time to identify those (Gentilini et al 2021, IMF 2022).
 This imposes a different demand on targeting methods and data, requiring universal or close to universal coverage of the social protection data and potential to reach out to the new groups.